 Keep the vents in your home clear.
 It costs less energy to get warm or cool air into a room when the vents are not blocked.

-Change the air filters in your home once a month to keep your heating and cooling systems running the most efficiently.
+Change the air filters in your home every one to three months to keep your heating and cooling systems running the most efficiently.
 Neglecting this necessary maintenance ensures a steady decline in air conditioning and heater performance while energy use steadily increases.

 Landscape your yard with shade trees.
 Save 10% or more on your energy bill and contribute to better air quality.
 Shade trees are both a beautiful and cost-effective way to lower your energy use.